Kalyn’s Low-Carb Coleslaw

 It’s probably not too hard to figure out that I love salads with cabbage, and there are lots of interesting cabbage slaw recipes on the blog, some of which I make over and over when I want a tasty low-carb side dish with a bit of crunch.
 But I have to confess I love coleslaw, just the basic sweet-sour stuff you make with the already-shredded mix from the grocery store.
 It’s a salad I think is the perfect side dish to have with protein main dish whether you’ve cooked it on a grill, in the oven, or in a pan on the stove.

-So more than ten years ago I created this recipe for Kalyn’s Low Carb Coleslaw, after I’d been eating the lower carb way for a little while.
+So years ago I created this recipe for Kalyn’s Low Carb Coleslaw, after I’d been eating the lower carb way for a little while.
 When I served it to my extended family of absolutely-not-low-carb eaters, several people commented that it was the best coleslaw they’d ever had!
 If you like coleslaw at all I hope you’ll try my version, and if you’re like me you may end up keeping a package of coleslaw mix and a jar of this dressing in the fridge at all times so you can make this in a flash!

 What ingredients do you need for this recipe?

 - red cabbage

 - milk (or use all buttermilk for a little more tang)

 - Vege-Sal (affiliate link) (or use slightly less salt (see notes)